Skip to main content

 Value Analysis

-The 6-pack at $80.99 brings the per-filter cost to $13.50, saving $1.50 per filter compared to the 4-pack ($15.00 per filter).
-Over a year of use (approximately 8-12 filters for a typical household), the 6-pack pricing saves $12-18 annually.
-That is not a transformative saving, but it is meaningful when you are already committed to ZeroWater's higher ongoing costs.
-The cost-per-gallon remains approximately $0.65-0.90 depending on your source water TDS — still the most expensive pitcher filtration option available.
+The 6-pack brings the per-filter cost down roughly 10% compared to the 4-pack.
+Over a year of use (approximately 8-12 filters for a typical household), the bulk pricing yields modest but worthwhile annual savings.
+That is not transformative, but it is meaningful when you are already committed to ZeroWater's high ongoing replacement costs.
+The cost-per-gallon remains several times higher than any carbon-based alternative — still the most expensive pitcher filtration option available by a wide margin.

-The $81 upfront investment is the 6-pack's main barrier.
-For context, that amount nearly covers a year of Brita Elite filters (two 2-packs at ~$60 total) which would filter approximately 480 gallons versus ZeroWater's ~120 gallons.
+The upfront investment is the 6-pack's main barrier.
+For context, the same money nearly covers a full year of Brita Elite filters, which would filter approximately 480 gallons versus ZeroWater's roughly 120 gallons.
 The choice comes down to whether you need ZeroWater's 99.6% TDS reduction or whether Brita Elite's lead and contaminant reduction is sufficient for your water quality concerns.
 For most households on clean municipal water, Brita Elite is the smarter financial choice.
 For homes with confirmed high TDS, lead, or PFAS issues, ZeroWater justifies the premium.

 Frequently Asked Questions